maros/Zway-EventWatcher/README.md

 * rain.start
 * security.intrusion.alarm
 * security.intrusion.delayAlarm
+* security.smoke.alarm
+* security.flood.alarm
 * presence.home
 * presence.vacation
 * presence.away
 * presence.night
 * astronomy.sunset
 * astronomy.sunrise
+* Custom events emitted by the ConditionSwitch module
+* ...

+It is not possible to use EventWatcher to act upon generic level change events.

 ## eventsCancel

 Events that can cancel the processing of another event action.
-This can be useful to implement coming home/going away scenes that can be aborted when inhabitants return shortly after leaving (eg. because they forgot something) Commonly used events are:
+This can be useful to implement

+* coming home/going away scenes that can be aborted when inhabitants return shortly after leaving (eg. because they forgot something)
+* aborting alarms (eg. turing off alarm devices)
+* ...

+Commonly used events are:

 * rain.stop